 In February 2023, the plaintiffs filed with the Bankruptcy Court a motion to dismiss the bankruptcy filings of the Aearo Entities.
 In June 2023, the Bankruptcy Court granted the plaintiffs' motion to dismiss.
 As a result of this dismissal, the Court's previous stay on the Aearo Combat Arms and Aearo respirator mask/asbestos litigation was lifted.
 Also in June 2023, the bankruptcy judge certified a direct appeal of the motion to dismiss decision to the U.S. Court of Appeals for the Seventh Circuit.
-Aearo has appealed the decision.
+Aearo appealed the decision and the Seventh Circuit accepted the direct appeal.
+Aearo's appeals of the Bankruptcy Court's preliminary injunction and motion to dismiss rulings are stayed as a result of the CAE Settlement (as defined below).